thebitbytebox/blog/_posts/2021-03-27-lottery-project.md

 HTTP POST http://<internal-service-discovery-host>/printer/api/v1/print
 ``

-The service then takes a ticket blueprint from S3 and then imprints a QR code generate from lottery-id in the ticket blueprint.
+The service then uses a ticket blueprint from S3 and imprints a QR code generate from lottery-id in the ticket blueprint.
 It then prints the ticket number in the blueprint and finally upload the image to a S3 bucket.
 Before responsding back, the service generates a s3 signed url that is valid for 15 minutes and sends the url in the response.

 ![ticket]({{ site.baseurl }}/assets/images/docker-fargate-boot/lottery-ticket.png)